-It is commonly thought that it is cheaper for seniors to stay in their home as long as possible versus moving to a community-based setting.
-But this may not always be the case.
+It is commonly thought that it is cheaper for seniors to stay in their home as long as possible versus moving to a retirement community setting.
+But this may not always be as clear cut as it first seems.
 Here are three reasons why:

 1. Home modifications and upkeep